 Long-term goals are to reduce the number of patches and extent of Sea Buckthorn at many of our coastal sites.
 Some of the larger more mature areas, which are of most benefit to wildlife, will be retained.

 Giant Hogweed (Heracleum mantegazzianum) was originally introduced to the UK as an ornamental plant in gardens.
 It can become an impressive plant, growing up to 6 m tall.
 Less impressive is its toxic sap, which causes severe burns and blistering.
 It is also highly invasive, and has spread throughout the UK.
 It can be found anywhere, but is most common along river banks.

 In East Lothian the most notable Giant Hogweed growth is found along the Rivers Tyne and Esk and their tributaries and a couple of neighbouring areas of waste ground.
-Each spring, a group of volunteers don sturdy gloves and thick clothing to tackle an area of growth along the Tyne close to Hailes Castle.
+Each spring, a group of volunteers don sturdy gloves and thick clothing to tackle areas of growth along the Tyne close to Hailes Castle and near Preston Mill.
 It is also removed from the lower reaches of the Biel each year, the work organised by local farmer and Chair of the Access Forum.
 Smaller pockets of Giant Hogweed occur in many other places across the county.
 For example it grows in the dunes at Aberlady Bay and here plants are removed by volunteers when they are small seedlings and the sap poses less of a hazard.

 Two-Spined and Four-spined Acaena